jakeykj/cHITF/README.md

 }
 ```

 This is an extension of our previous [IJCAI-18 paper](http://www.ijcai.org/proceedings/2018/504).
-You are also very welcome to check out and cite the IJCAI version:
+You may also check out and cite the IJCAI version:
 ```bib
 @inproceedings{yin2018joint,
   title={Joint learning of phenotypes and diagnosis-medication correspondence via hidden interaction tensor factorization},